 The pleurocentesis procedure is a minimally invasive, outpatient procedure.
 However, a day of rest following the procedure is recommended.
 In rare cases, depending on the condition being treated, you may need to remain in the hospital for observation overnight.

 If you are exhibiting symptoms indicating pleural effusion, such as a chronic cough, shortness of breath, or chest pain, Dr. Marc Bowen may recommend that you undergo a pleurocentesis procedure to accurately diagnose your condition, relieve your symptoms, and improve lung function.
 An in-office chest ultrasound may be necessary first to determine if there is fluid in the pleural space.
 Our NYC pulmonology practice is equipped with the newest state-of-the-art equipment to provide the highest quality patient care.
-Schedule an appointment with Dr. Bowen on Zocdoc or call 212-480-4062 for evaluation and treatment of your breathing issues.
+Schedule an appointment with Dr. Bowen or call 212-480-4062 for evaluation and treatment of your breathing issues.
 Appointments will be confirmed by office staff.